- Itemized Deductions

 - Total Itemized Deductions

-Use Schedule A (Form 1040) to figure your itemized deductions.
+Use Schedule A (Form 1040 or 1040-SR) to figure your itemized deductions.
 In most cases, your federal income tax will be less if you take the larger of your itemized deductions or your standard deduction.

-If you itemize, you can deduct a part of your medical and dental expenses and unreimbursed employee business expenses, and amounts you paid for certain taxes, interest, contributions, and miscellaneous expenses.
+If you itemize, you can deduct a part of your medical and dental expenses, and amounts you paid for certain taxes, interest, contributions, and other expenses.
 You can also deduct certain casualty and theft losses.

-Don't include on Schedule A items deducted elsewhere, such as on Form 1040 or Schedule C, C-EZ, E, or F.
+Don't include on Schedule A items deducted elsewhere, such as on Form 1040, Form 1040-SR, or Schedule C, E, or F.

-For the latest information about developments related to Schedule A (Form 1040) and its instructions, such as legislation enacted after they were published, go to IRS.gov/schedulea.
+For the latest information about developments related to Schedule A (Form 1040 or 1040-SR) and its instructions, such as legislation enacted after they were published, go to IRS.gov/ScheduleA.

 Standard mileage rates.

-The standard mileage rate allowed for operating expenses for a car when you use it for medical reasons is 19 cents a mile.
-The business standard mileage rate is 54 cents a mile.
-The 2016 rate for use of your vehicle to do volunteer work for certain charitable organizations remains at 14 cents a mile.
+The standard mileage rate allowed for operating expenses for a car when you use it for medical reasons increased to 20 cents a mile.
+The 2019 rate for use of your vehicle to do volunteer work for certain charitable organizations remains at 14 cents a mile.

 Pub.
-502 discusses the types of expenses you can and cannot deduct.
+502 discusses the types of expenses you can and can’t deduct.
 It also explains when you can deduct capital expenses and special care expenses for disabled persons.

 To the extent you weren't reimbursed, you can deduct what you paid for:

 Insurance premiums for medical and dental care, including premiums for qualified long-term care insurance contracts as defined in Pub.
 502. But see Limit on long-term care premiums you can deduct, later.
-Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Form 1040, line 29.
-You can't deduct insurance premiums paid with pretax dollars because the premiums aren't included in box 1 of your Form(s) W-2.
+Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Schedule 1 (Form 1040 or 1040-SR), line 16.
+You can't deduct insurance premiums paid by making a pre-tax reduction to your employee compensation because these amounts are already being excluded from your income by not being included in box 1 of your Form(s) W-2.
 If you are a retired public safety officer, you can't deduct any premiums you paid to the extent they were paid for with a tax-free distribution from your retirement plan.

 Prescription medicines or insulin.